 How?
 With a comprehensive online training program created just for parents.
 (All interested educators are welcome as well.)

 The course is designed not only to help students overcome learning difficulties.
 It’s also designed to put the power of children’s learning abilities into parents’ own hands.

 The happy consequence?
 You’ll develop a much deeper understanding of your child’s unique challenges.
 You may also develop an even deeper connection with your child.

-Start by signing up for the free online training, Looking at Learning Differences.
-I’ll send you complete course details shortly after.
-Even if you’re not interest in the full course, the free training is a great place to gain clarity around the learning difficulties your child may be facing.
+Start by watching the free online training, Looking at Learning Differences.
+It’s a great place to gain clarity around the learning difficulties your child faces.
 I sincerely hope you’ll join me!